busbud/coding-challenge-qa-a/NOTES.md

 ##ISSUES

-* Concurrency still behavious suspiciously at times...
+* Concurrency can behave suspiciously if any small tweaks are made...
-* Some parts of the code is ugly
+* Some parts of the code needs a cleanup
 * Not catching and reacting to failures well (assert may not be best library)
 * Violating Style Guide
 * - Not using Loadsh (does this apply?)